GiuB/jquery-validate-form-submit/readme.md

     focusOnSubmitError: true,		// Change to false to prevent autoFocus on field validation error
     disableSubmitBtnOnError: true,  // Change to false to disable submit button if form is inValid
     autoTrimCheck: true, 			// Change to false to disable autoTrim on validation check
+    spinnerEl: '', 					// Inject here spinner element, at submit this will be show

     // Override validtion Function (@params: el, validation_type ['submit' | 'keyPress' | 'testSubmit'])
     validFieldFunction: '', 		// Override default bootstrap validField css with you Function